 Examples of widely used VLEs are Blackboard, Moodle, Canvas and Google Classroom.
 Although VLEs have been around for a while now, they were often limited to desktop devices.
 More recent developments include the use of mobile devices, which turned these VLEs into cross-platform applications and made them more accessible.

-The World Wide Web is experiencing an information overload, among which an extensive offer of online courses.
-From educational videos discussing a wide variety of topics for refreshing your knowledge, to websites and platforms designed for offering professional courses including legitimate certificates to boost your CV, it’s all there, just a few clicks away.
+The internet is experiencing an information overload, among which an extensive offer of online courses.
+From educational videos discussing a wide variety of topics for refreshing your knowledge to websites and platforms designed for offering professional courses including legitimate certificates to boost your CV, it’s all there, just a few clicks away.
 In our blog about growing smarter during the worldwide lockdown we already discussed a few examples of platforms providing online education.
 Let’s have a look at some platforms offering courses for the broadest variety of topics:

 - Google Digital Garage: free and paid courses, for beginner to expert level, with professional certifications.